Home Writing Projects Setup Protocol CV

 I wanted a smaller, inspectable check: can Talkie-1930 do arithmetic at all?

-GSM8K: Basically no
+GSM8K: Mostly no

-That doesn’t mean the model has no numeracy.
 GSM8K requires reading a word problem, tracking quantities, choosing operations, and formatting an answer.
 For Talkie, generation and instruction-following are themselves part of the bottleneck.

 Easier arithmetic: Sometimes yes